ndiego/icon-block/readme.txt

 8. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard coded color/fill values in the provided SVG.

 == Changelog ==

+= 1.1.0 - 2022-01-25 =

+**Added**

+* Add additional border support (color, width, style)
+* Add margin support
+* Add the ability to set an `aria-label` on the icon and link.
+* Add the core Unlock icon.
+* Add the core Comment Author Avatar icon.
+* Add the core Comment Author Name icon.
+* Add the core Comment Content icon.
+* Add the core Comment Edit Link icon.
+* Add the core Comment Reply Link icon.

+**Changed**

+* Update inserter modal components to use `isFullScreen` to better resemble core modals.
+* Update styling on inserter modals for improved mobile responsiveness.
+* Import the Align None, Color, Reset, and Styles icons directly from @wordpress/icons.
+* Remove the custom search component in favor of the core component from @wordpress/components.
+* Restructure stylesheets to better conform with block standards.

+**Fixed**

+* Fix bug where hyphens and colons would be incorrectly stripped from attribute names in custom icons.
+Thanks @stokesman for the PR. ([#5](https://github.com/ndiego/icon-block/pull/5))

 = 1.0.0 - 2021-10-06 =